 - Internal Audits and Reports: The Committee reviews and discusses with the Company's senior internal audit executive the overall scope and staffing of the Company's internal audits.
 The Committee reviews all significant internal audit reports and management's responses.

 - Senior Internal Audit Executive: The Committee reviews the appointment of individuals to, and any changes in, the senior internal audit position.

-- Legal and Regulatory Compliance: The Committee oversees legal and regulatory matters that may have a material impact on the Company's financial statements and the Company’s Code of Business Conduct and Ethics (other than with respect to workplace discrimination and harassment).
+- Legal, Regulatory, and Compliance: The Committee oversees legal and regulatory matters that may have a material impact on the Company's financial statements and the Company’s Code of Business Conduct and Ethics (other than with respect to workplace discrimination and harassment).
 The Committee periodically reviews the Company's compliance policies and procedures, and receives and reviews certain reports on complaints, allegations, and incidents reported pursuant to the Code of Business Conduct and Ethics or through the Company’s other hotlines and procedures.

-- Complaints: The Committee establishes and oversees procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls and auditing matters and for the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting and auditing matters.
+- Complaints: The Committee establishes and oversees procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, auditing, and federal securities law matters and for the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting, auditing, and federal securities law matters.